maxenceLe-brun/site-la-plateforme/README.md

 11/21 midnight 2nd edit: tired but deadline is for tomorrow... it's been so long since i didn't touch my game for a whole weekend (didn't even touch grass) nah i don't get it, this is masochism... i invented something lmao, imagine a vampire piston : you put a vampire into a machine, kill it with holy water so the machine is retracted, and then you give blood to the vampire, that respawn and push up the piston.
-You just have to repeat the process and it's an infinite power that comes to you XDDDD yeah, i'm in a mental breakdown, but i somehow like it
+You just have to repeat the process and it's an infinite power that comes to you XDDDD yeah, i'm in a mental breakdown, but i somehow like it (i'll do the plesk update, and ask if i can continue this project tomorrow, because i'm a dogsht for the style, and this is why i'm stuck, because i don't like what comes to my mind, and i re start, and again, and again... until i find something good enough: actually, i don't really like the news.html, too impersonnal to me as i do it in a hurry.
+I would prefer remastering the whole design of each page, and changing all of the text, but if i did that, i would be still at accueil.html. i hope they'll understand